talk2sohail/website/src/content/blog/my-journey-so-far-with-mmap.md

 **![](./how-mmap-works.png)**
-*(Image Prompt: A diagram showing a large file on a hard disk on the left, and a block of Virtual Memory addresses on the right.
+ ˘<small>*(Image Prompt: A diagram showing a large file on a hard disk on the left, and a block of Virtual Memory addresses on the right.
 Dotted lines connect specific chunks of the disk file to specific addresses in memory.
-A label points to the memory saying "To the code, this looks like RAM," while a label points to the connection saying "OS loads pages lazily.")*
+A label points to the memory saying "To the code, this looks like RAM," while a label points to the connection saying "OS loads pages lazily.")*</small>

 ### Code Comparison: Standard I/O vs. mmap